AlexLakeSmith/COSC349-Assignment-2/README.md

 You will also have to create an Amazon RDS database which tutorials can be found online.

+I also made use of Amazon's Simple Notiication Service and their S3 service to try and get images to upload through an HTML form to a bucket (although I couldn't get this optimised.
+I still decided to keep it in for future reference and alteractations.)

 If you have completed these steps and are ready to build the machine you simply must navigate to a chosen directory and enter the command: vagrant up --provider=aws

 Further instructions/analysis provided on the report